 Take control over food and toys.
-You paid for them…they are yours!
+You paid for them; they are yours!
 Make your dog earn their meals and toys by following your commands, such as sitting, staying, down, waiting, or leaving it, before being rewarded with what they want.

 Do not tolerate their bullying of other pets or animals.
 It is not cute.
 Immediately make a firm correction when your dog’s behavior becomes dictatorial.
 You must step in as the leader to protect the other members of the pack.

 Most importantly, praise them when their behavior is appropriate to make the association; this behavior makes the boss happy!
 That is the behavior you want to reinforce.
 Positive reinforcement goes a long way.
 They will soon learn life is good and less stressful when the boss is happy.

 The only way to change your dog’s behavior is to change yours.
 If you are afraid of your dog, call a professional dog trainer or behaviorist.
 Your dog will sense your apprehension and use it to its advantage.
 Before something regrettable happens or give up on them, help them learn to be a happier dog.

 Follow Karen A. Soukiasian on Facebook.